-The Clinical Laboratory Science Program at ECU consists of two years of pre-professional coursework which includes four semesters of chemistry and three semesters of biology as well as completion of general education requirements.
-During the sophomore year, students apply to the professional program which begins in the Fall Semester of the junior year.
+The program at ECU consists of two years of pre-professional study including four semesters or chemistry and three semesters of biology as well as completion of foundations curriculum requirements.
+The professional phase consists of five semesters.

-The professional program is five semesters in length and includes courses in the four major disciplines within clinical laboratory science - hematology, clinical chemistry, microbiology, and immunohematology.
-During the senior year, students spend part of their time in a clinical setting practicing what they have learned in the classroom.
-Additional classes in management, education, and special topics are also taken on campus.
+The junior year consists of on-campus classes and student laboratories in the four major disciplines of hematology, clinical chemistry, microbiology and immunohematology.
+During the senior year, students are on rotation at an affiliated hospital.
+Additional classes in management, education, research and special topics are taken on campus.

 Upon completion of the CLS program, which is accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS - Rosemont, IL), ECU CLS graduates are awarded a B.S. in Clinical Laboratory Science.
 They may then take the national certification exam offered by the American Society for Clinical Pathology (ASCP).
 Successful completion of the exam grants nationally recognized professional credentials as a generalist in medical laboratory science.